kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 For Pods carrying `.spec.schedulingPaused=true`, they will be "parked" in scheduler's internal unschedulablePods pool, and only get tried when the field is set to `false`.

-Practically, this field can be initialized to `true` by MutatingWebhook, and be flipped to `false` by external integrators when certain criteria is met.
+Practically, this field can be initialized to `true` by a MutatingWebhook, and be flipped to `false` by external integrators when certain criteria is met.

 ### User Stories (Optional)